uva-cs/pdr/labs/lab08-64bit/index.md

 #### Makefile
 - You can copy your pre-lab Makefile and set `OFILES=mergeSort.o testMergeSort.o`.

+### Resources
+- Click [here](https://www.hackerearth.com/practice/algorithms/sorting/merge-sort/tutorial/) for an explanation of the merge sort algorithm.

 ### Sample Execution Run

 Below is a sample execution run to show you the input and output format we are looking for.